abhinpai/pai-portfolio/docs/javascript/modules/m7_destruct.md

 console.log(userInfo); // {name: "Abhin Pai", gadgets: {smartWatch: '⌚️'}, nationality: {…}}
 ```

-In the above example i tried to add smart-watch into existing gadget object but guess what it overwrite with the new value and we lost the original content
+In the above example, I tried to add smart-watch into existing gadget object but guess what it overwrites with the new value and we lost the original content

-To achieve our result we can spread inner object as well
+To achieve our result we can spread the inner object as well

 ```js
 let developer = {